How to Use the Sanitize Value Feature

 Sanitize url

-This option sanitizes the URL for redirect usage.
+This option sanitizes the URL for use in redirects.
 It helps avoid issues with special characters that are not allowed in the links.

 For instance, we put the “product-id-932-car” value in the Text Field.